DonnC-Lab/mini_campus/README.md

 For interactive long conversations around issues, new developments, announcements and progress etc, make use of our [discussions 💡 here](https://github.com/DonnC-Lab/mini_campus/discussions)

 ## Modules
-MC is broken down into modules [(more here)](docs/modules/README.md), each, which serve a single purpose, they act as single mini apps within the MC framework.
+MC is broken down into modules (packages), each, which serve a single purpose, they act as single mini apps within the MC framework.

-It comes with the following **core** modules
+It comes with the following **core** modules and counting 😎
 1. Campus Market
 2. Learning
 3. Lost & Found